navinravan68-tech/navinravan68-tech/README.md

 ---
 ### 🏋️ FitNear – Local Gym Finder App

-A smart fitness platform that helps users:

-- 📍 Find nearby gyms easily
+- Built an idea-based application to find nearby gyms
-- 💰 Compare subscription plans
-- 🏋️ View trainers & facilities
-- 🔴🟢 Live crowd indicator
-- 📞 WhatsApp contact with gyms
-- 🛒 Supplement marketplace
+- Focused on solving local discovery problems using location-based logic
+- Recognized in hackathon competition
 👉 Built to solve real problems in the Indian fitness market 🇮🇳

 ---

-## 📈 What I'm Working On
+## 📊 Learning Focus

-- Improving my SQL problem-solving skills
+- Advanced SQL (window functions, CTEs)
-- Building FitNear into a working prototype
+- Power BI dashboards
-- Learning how real-world data systems work
+- Python for data analysis
-- Creating more portfolio projects
+- Real-world case study projects

----
+## 📈 Career Goal

+To secure a role as a **Data Analyst** where I can apply data-driven decision-making, solve business problems, and contribute to organizational growth.

 ## 📊 GitHub Stats